CoderDojo-Content/Intermediate-Wearables/en/loop-the-loop.md

             return strip.Color(WheelPos * 3, 255 - WheelPos * 3, 0);
         }
     ```
-    * This function lets you choose any numer from 0 to 255 and mixes a colour for you, instead of having to mix it yourself. on a scale.... from the rainbow...
+    * This function lets you choose any numer from 0 to 255 and it mixes a colour for you.

 7. Now add another new function.
 See if you can spot the **loop** in it!
     ```
         void lightAllRainbow() {
             for(uint16_t i=0; i<strip.numPixels(); i++) {
                 strip.setPixelColor(i, Wheel(((i * 256 / strip.numPixels())) & 255));
             }